LangTrans/Documentation/implementation.md

 # Implementation

-To customize you should extract tokens with regular expression.
-Then you should create the template of original language with token you extracted.
+To customize, you define tokens for your new syntax using regular expressions.
+Then you create the template of the original language by referencing the tokens you defined.

 ## Token Extraction